BE Informed No. 1.5

 in a Section 97.113(a)(3)(i) emergency preparedness or disaster readiness testing or drilling and operational testing immediately prior thereto.

-is a duly authorized person interested in radio technique with something other than a personal aim and/or with a pecuniary
+duly authorized person interested in radio technique with something other than a personal aim and/or with a pecuniary interest

 There appears to be a constant churning by persons moving back and forth between categories